Xustáns, Ponte Caldelas

-Xustáns (Justanes in Spanish) is a parish located in the municipality of Ponte Caldelas, Spain.
-Population was 553 in 2013 Census.
-Xustáns is located NW Spain and SE Galicia.
+Xustáns is a parish located in the municipality of Ponte Caldelas, in the autonomous community of Galicia, Spain.
+Its population was 553 in 2013 Census.
 It is a countryside area close to the city of Pontevedra.

 History

 The first human appearances were by 3000 BC on the hills southwest of the parish, between the hamlets of Baltar and O Sobreiro.
 Then, it is believed people stayed there as farmers until today.
 There are documents proving the existence of the town since Middle Ages.
 Since it is a lightly populated area, it was not important to name.
 The Catholic Church of San Martiño (O Sobreiro), was built in the 17th−18th century.
 By the 18th century, the old hamlet of Cotas (located between A Aluncía and Baltar) was abandoned.
 At the same time, the hamlet of Baltar started growing.

 In 19th and 20th centuries many people migrated to the closest cities (mostly Pontevedra) and countries like Argentina, Cuba, Brazil.

 Today, the parish is still a countryside area even with the appearance of an industrial park in the 1980s on its north side.